redis-developer/beats-by-redis/docs/01-SETUP.md

 Once you have successfully installed the application, you should be able to access it at [localhost:8080](http://localhost:8080).
 You should see the following:

 ![Beats By Redis login screen](login-screen.png)

+In order to get to the dashboard, you will need to click the "Sign up here" link and register an account.
+This is all local to your Redis database, so you can use whatever you want for your username and password.
+Just make sure to remember it.
+Registering will automatically log you in as well.

 ## RedisInsight Tutorial